Machairodontinae: Careful "shearing bite"

 Another variation suggests the advanced machairodonts were highly specialized, enough to obtain the specific geometry to puncture the four major blood vessels in the throat of a prey animal in one bite.
-This hypothesis would include a careful bite to puncture the blood vessels, similar to, but more precise than, the bite-and-compress hypothesis, where the machairodont would retreat and allow the animal to bleed to death very quickly.
+This hypothesis would include a careful bite to puncture the blood vessels, similar to, but more precise than, the bite-and-compress hypothesis, whereupon the machairodont would retreat and allow the animal to bleed to death very quickly.

 Though bloody, this method would take the shortest amount of time to kill the animal out of all the hypotheses.
 Because of the differences of anatomy between species possibly hunted by machairodonts, the geometry needed to kill a horse, for instance, might not work for a bison.
 This would require the genus, or even the specific species, to be highly specialized for one type of prey animal.
 This might offer an explanation for their extinction, for the movement or extinction of that prey species would lead to the death of its specialist predator.

 The high specialization seems an extreme and unnecessary version of a bite-and-retreat version of the throat-shear, but the suggestion that machairodont species became more specialized to hunt one prey species is usually considered acceptable so long as the misconception that the machairodont hunted 'only' that species is taken.
 However, this would not resolve the issue of the messiness and the loud sounds probably associated with this kind of bite.
 More than one individual would probably have been needed to ensure a completely subdued animal.